raspberrypilearning/sweet-scroll/en/step_6.md

 ## Handle mobile and tablet screens

-A lot of people browse websites on their phones or tablets today.
-It is important to make sure that your web pages look great on all types of devices.
+Nowadays, a lot of people browse websites on their phones or tablets.
+It is important to make sure that your webpages look great on all types of device.
 The CSS ```@media``` rule is a great way to create responsive web designs.

 --- task ---